Wilbur Murdoch

-Wilbur Edwin Murdoch (March 14, 1875 – October 29, 1941) was a backup outfielder in Major League Baseball who played briefly for the St. Louis Cardinals during the season.
+Wilbur Edwin Murdoch (March 14, 1875 – October 29, 1941) was an American backup outfielder in Major League Baseball who played briefly for the St. Louis Cardinals during the season.
 He threw right-handed.
 His batting side is unknown.

 A native of Avon, New York, Murdoch was 33 years old when he entered the majors with the Cardinals.
 In a 27-game career, he was a .258 hitter (16-for-62) with five runs and five RBI, including three doubles and four stolen bases without home runs.

 Murdoch died in Los Angeles, California, at the age of 66.